intel/dffml/docs/tutorials/sources/file.rst

     $ python setup.py test -s tests.test_source

-This will look into the file test_source and run all the tests.
+This will look into the file test_source.py and run all the tests.

 Add the entrypoint
 ------------------